-According to sources, Los Angeles county in the past month has seen their COVID cases go from 400,000 to 800,000.
-And on Sunday, an additional 12,488 COVID cases were reported, with 91 deaths caused by the virus.
-They have over 7500 COVID patients hospitalized, with about 21% of patients filling up the ICU.
+According to sources, over the past month LA County’s COVID cases doubled from 400,000 to 800,000.
+On Sunday alone, an additional 12,488 COVID cases were reported.
+The virus caused 91 deaths on that day.
+Currently, over 7500 COVID patients are hospitalized in the county.
+About 21% of these patients are in ICU.

 Who Is Exempted From the Los Angeles Quarantine Order?

 According to the official Los Angeles County document, the people exempted include: